 This Section also refers to Annex A for the criteria concerning the use of Quality Management System (QMS) assessment and audit results obtained prior to the application for an IECEx Service Facilities Certificate of Conformity.

 Annex B contains a documentation checklist of documentation that an IECEx Certified Service Facility should have in place.

-The following is a broad outline of the processing of applications from Service Facilities by an ExCB.